ShaunaGordon/shaunagordon.github.com/content/posts/2016-01-13-pelican-travis-and-github.md

 Nifty, right?

 ## But Wait, What's That "Encrypted Travis Key" And How Do I Get It?

+**This is something that's been updated.
+This technique is now outdated.**

 In order to be able to push to your repo once it's built, Travis needs an access token.
 You get the access token by going to Settings -> Personal Access Tokens and creating a new one with the [permissions required by Travis](https://docs.travis-ci.com/user/github-oauth-scopes/).
 Storing that access token value in the config file in plain text is insecure, though, because it allows anyone to obtain those rights to your repositories.
 Not good.